rhuthik/Linux-Shell-Terminal/README.md

 ## Built-in Functions

-Turtle Shell provides the following built-in functions:
+Linux Shell provides the following built-in functions:

 - `cd [directory]`: Change the current working directory.
 If no directory is specified, it prints an error message.
 - `help`: Display a list of built-in functions and usage information.